IgniteUI/indigo-design-docfx/en/components/grid-excel-style-filter.md

 ### Sorting, Selection, Moving, Hiding and Pinning

 The Excel Style Filter interface provides additional functionality besides filtering such as Sorting, Column Selection, Column Moving, Column Hiding, and Column Pinning that are not configurable.
-If any of them is enabled on the column via the Header Cell (see how to enable them in their respective topic) the user interface elements for the feature will be shown in the Excel Style Filter interface according to the Grid Size that is being applied.

 ## Additional Resources